tomo114883/AtCoder/README.md

 # atcoder
 A repository for AtCoder, Competition Programming Platform.

-## execute command
+## Usage in vscode
+Executing the integrated debugger tool, the opening file can get a input from input.txt.

+## Execute command(the other way above)
+- cd ts
-ntp && node ./dist/file_name < ./input.txt
+- npx tsc -p ./tsconfig.json && node ./dist/file_name < ./input.txt

-*'ntp' is my alias command.
-Correctly 'npx tsc -p ./tsconfig.json'